I Should Be Alive

 Riley saw Emery as soon as he walked through her front door.
 She made split-second eye contact but was in the middle of a discussion.
 The production crew buzzed around the house.
 Emery’s husband lurked awkwardly in the corner, with his hand permanently held at an angle for a handshake.
 Riley had seen him around Emery with higher frequency towards the end of the show, still recognizable without the long hair and patchouli aura.
 Now he was clean-cut, and, Riley noticed, was wearing a green cast on his elbow.

 Riley ducked for her kitchen, open to the living room.
 Trays of watermelon, honeydew, cantaloupe, pineapple, carrots, broccoli, ranch, Triscuits, artichoke spinach dip, paper plates, napkins.
-The sarcastic van driver from yesterday was leaving with a plate full of Triscuits.
+The driver of the van from yesterday was leaving with a plate full of Triscuits.
 Flowers a few days too old in a vase by the window, a short bundle of bamboo stalks.
 Colorful ankh magnet on the fridge.
 He wished he hadn’t come.

 “You shaved your beard!”